SeattleUser0/AutoSage/README.md

 Contribute: If you want to dive into the C++ bridges, optimize the Swift concurrency model, or add a new solver to the stack, pull requests are welcome.

+The most significant hurdle in autonomous engineering is the bridge between Reasoning and Geometric Constraint.

+We are actively looking for contributors to help distill a CAD Operator Model for this stack.
+The goal is to create a specialized agentic interface that can:

+* Understand Parametric Design: Manipulate sketch constraints and feature histories.
+* Iterate via Simulation: Interpret AutoSage solver data (FEA/CFD) and autonomously modify the geometry to optimize performance.
+* Multi-Step Synthesis: Build complex assemblies from high-level functional requirements.

+If you have experience in Geometric Deep Learning, Neural Symbolic AI, or CAD Kernel FFI, your input would be invaluable.

 Contact: If you’re interested in collaborating or want to discuss how AutoSage can fit into a specific agent-led workflow, please reach out.

 Note: When paired with a high-autonomy stack like Open Claw, this tool represents a significant shift from manual engineering to Bobiverse-level engineering.